neptuneio/Misc/README.md

 # Misc
 Multiple miscellaneous scripts

+# neptuneio-aws-user-creation
-# neptuneio-aws-user-creation: Script to create an AWS IAM user for Neptuneio integration
+Scripts and IAM policy JSONs to create an AWS IAM user with right priveleges for Neptuneio integration